aleen42/PersonalWiki/summary/gsm/stack/stack.md

 The BSC uses a different set of protocols after receiving the data from the BTS.
 The Abis interface is used between the BTS and BSC.
 At this level, the radio resources at the lower portion of Layer 3 are changed from the RR to the Base Transceiver Station Management (BTSM).
 The BTS management layer is a relay function at the BTS to the BSC.

+The RR protocols are responsible for the allocation and reallocation of traffic channels between the MS and the BTS.
+These services include controlling the initial access to the system, paging for MT calls, the handover of calls between cell sites, power control, and call termination.
+The BSC still has some radio resource management in place for the frequency coordination, frequency allocation, and the management of the overall network layer for the Layer 2 interfaces.